 The most common type of wool is that which comes from sheep, although other animals have wool coats, including, goats and alpaca.
 Mohair rugs, made from the ultra-fine wool coat of the Angora goat, are quite rare and should be celebrated.

 Some of the finest wool come from New Zealand, Australia, & Argentina.
 Sheep are sheered once a year, usually in the spring after their coat has grown very long but is no longer needed.

 Sheep often live at high altitudes in harsh climates.
 Their wool is their protection and grows thick and strong, yet soft, elastic & resilient.
 Wool contains the natural protectant, lanolin, its defense mechanism, against moisture and the elements.
 This makes for a carpet that is naturally, stain resistant and cleanable.
 It is hard for spills to penetrate wool so blotting it up quickly with a damp towel will be shockingly helpful.
 Regular vacuuming keeps the luster at its peak.
 It is also fire retardant, static resistant and acts as an air filter to provide healthy air for your home.
 What more could you ask for?

-Although wool can be a bit more expensive than the alternatives of synthetic fibers, its strength and durability are to be recognized and appreciated.
-The pile of a wool rug is usually very sturdy and insulating.Depending on the construction – wool rugs have been known to last many centuries.
-It is not a fiber that changes dramatically over time – it maintains its natural, amazing attributes year after year.
+Wool’s strength and durability are to be recognized and appreciated when being compared to alternative synthetic fibers.
+The pile of a wool rug is very sturdy and insulating.Depending on the construction, wool rugs have been known to last many centuries.
+It is not a fiber that changes dramatically over time, it maintains its natural, amazing attributes year after year.
 It is used to create all types and styles of rugs, ranging from ultra-contemporary to traditional to seaside cottage.
 In the rug world – wool is the staple fiber.
 Check out the fabulous site for Wools of New Zealand for more information www.woolsnz.com.

 Wool & Silk